Battery Rebates in Australia: Current Offers by State and Territory

 Federal Battery Rebates

 The Cheaper Home Batteries Program is a $2.3 billion subsidy scheme designed to reduce home battery installation costs by around 30%.
-It begins on July 1, 2025 and applies to new battery systems between 5–50kWh usable capacity that are either connected to an existing solar system or installed with a new solar system.
+It applies to new battery systems between 5–50kWh usable capacity that are either connected to an existing solar system or installed with a new solar system.

-The maximum possible subsidy in 2025 is ~$372 per usable kWh of battery storage.
+The maximum possible subsidy is ~$372 per usable kWh of battery storage.
 The subsidy amount will decrease at the end of each year until the end of 2030 when the scheme finishes.
 It’s similar to the existing Small-scale Renewable Energy Scheme (SRES) for solar.
 It’s not necessary to join a VPP to get the battery price reduction, but batteries must be VPP-capable.
-The federal rebate can be combined with the state rebate in WA and it should also be possible to combine it with the NSW rebate, but we’re waiting on confirmation.
+The federal rebate can be combined with the WA state rebate.
 The rebate is available to homeowners, small businesses, and community facilities.
-Systems installed before July qualify, but only if they are switched on after the start date.

 State/Territory Battery Rebates and Loans

-Currently, state incentives that lower the cost of installing a battery are only offered by NSW.
-But WA will soon introduce one, starting on July 1st 2025 at the latest.
-WA will also offer zero-interest loans to help with the purchase of batteries.
-The ACT doesn’t have an incentive that lowers the cost of installing a battery, but they do offer a zero-interest loan that can be used to purchase them.
+The only state or territory battery rebate is the WA rebate.
+WA also offers zero-interest loans to help with the purchase of batteries.
+The ACT doesn’t have an incentive that lowers the cost of installing a battery, but they do offer a zero-interest loan to purchase them.

 Here’s how they compare: